dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 ### The complete Transformer stack

-Now, set up the complete Transformer stack including embedding and unembedding layers.
+Now, set up the complete Transformer stack including embedding, top-level normalizer, and unembedding layers.
-The embedding and unembedding layers will be identical to what you had in Programming Assignment 1 (except that the unembedding layer should be bias-free, as mentioned in the beginning).
+The embedding and unembedding layers will be identical to what you had in Programming Assignment 1 (except that the unembedding layer should not use bias terms, as mentioned in the beginning).

 <details>
 <summary><b>Hint</b>: Use a <a href="https://docs.pytorch.org/docs/stable/generated/torch.nn.ModuleList.html"><code>ModuleList</code></a>.</summary>